livebook-dev/livebook/docs/deployment/basic_auth.md

 # Authentication with Basic Auth

-Setting up Basic Authentication will protect all routes of your notebook.
-It is particularly useful for adding authentication to deployed notebooks.
-Basic Authentication is provided in addition to [Livebook's authentication](../authentication.md) for authoring notebooks.
+Setting up Basic Authentication is a simple mechanism for protecting all routes of your Livebook instance with a single username-password combo.
+However, because this password is shared across all users, this authentication mechanism cannot be used to identity users and more robust authentication methods provided by Livebook should be preferred.
+Basic Authentication occurs in addition to [Livebook's authentication](../authentication.md) for deployed notebooks and admins.

 ## How to